 These results show that measures of discrimination are completely distinct from measurements of dynamic range.
-Humans continue to discriminate appearances of display blacks that are $1/1000^{\text{th}}$ the white luminance, although the stimulus on the retina is limited by scatter to only $1/30^{\text{th}}$ the white.
+Humans continue to discriminate appearances of display blacks that are $1/1000^{th}$ the white luminance, although the stimulus on the retina is limited by scatter to only $1/30^{th}$ the white.
 Discrimination has to do with spatial comparisons.
 The fact that humans can discriminate luminance differences cannot be used in any analysis of dynamic range.
-Discrimination depends on the local stimulus on the retina.16 Discrimination and dynamic range are scientifically unrelated.
+Discrimination and dynamic range are scientifically unrelated.